milvus-io/milvus-docs/site/en/guides/milvus_operation.md

    >>> milvus = Milvus(host='localhost', port='19530')
    ```

-   > Note: In the above code, default values are used for `host` and `port` parameters.
+   > <b>Note:</b> In the above code, default values are used for `host` and `port` parameters.
 Feel free to change them to the IP address and port you set for Milvus server.

    ```python
    >>> milvus = Milvus(uri='tcp://localhost:19530')